 Brachytherapy treatment (inserting tiny radioactive "seeds" in the prostate) can cause difficulty passing urine that can last up to one month after treatment.
 Long-term issues can include continued difficulty passing urine.
 Two out of 100 men also experience proctitis, a chronic condition characterized by rectal straining and bleeding.
 Approximately 10% to 15% of men who receive brachytherapy become impotent.

-- Q Is prostate cancer always treated?
+- Q How is localized prostate cancer treated?

 - Q Is bowel preparation or a special diet necessary before prostate surgery?

 - Q What precautions should I take after prostate seed implantation?

 - Q How common are complementary therapies for treating prostate diseases?